Good results are a balance of luck and effort; the distributions of which changes from person to person.

 Do not look for shortcuts.
 Do not look to guys like me to tell you how we eat and try to copy it.
 Be you, do you.
 Personalize your nutrition.
 Go through your own process.
 If you do not want to go through the process, then change the destination.
 Change it to where you can be happy with who you are currently.
 Change your circumstances or change your attitude.
 Be happy being you.

-The one-size-fits-all, cookie-cutter, calorie counting, and exercise method works for some people.
+The one-size-fits-all, cookie cutter, calorie counting, and exercise method works for some people.
 As the food industry has figured out how to make food more refined while dropping calories, this method no longer works for the general population.
 It is not an argument that calorie counting does not work; it is that it generally no longer works.
-The variables that created it have changed.
-People have changed, the world has changed, and food has changed.
+The variables that created it have changed, people have changed, the world has changed, and food has changed.
 Once rules were set in place, big business went about gaming those rules.
-We ourselves gamed those rules, convincing ourselves things that seemed too good to be true, were true.
+We, ourselves, gamed those rules, convincing ourselves of things that were too good to be true.
 Science is all about better truths and better methods.
 If a process stays the same as everything else is changing, it no longer remains science.
 Alchemy was once science until better chemistry came along.

 Good results are a balance of luck and effort; the distributions of which changes from person to person.
 Avoid envy, it will blind all your thoughts and decisions.
 If you envy how another person looks, you may copy their habits — not realizing their practices may cause you more harm than good.
-It is not something new that happened to them; that is how they have always been.
-They have no method to get there from scratch.
-They have no method to get you there from scratch.
-There's is not a result, it is their status quo.
-It does not mean you cannot achieve something similar; you just have to do it your own way.
+Who they are is not something new, that is how they have always been. it is not a result, but a status quo.
+They have no way of knowing how to get there from scratch.
+It does not mean you cannot achieve something similar, you just have to do it your own way.